Zinbo/software-dev-repository/content/posts/DataStructures/index.md

 The root element will be at Arr[0].

 For the rest of the elements:

 | Index        | Node                         |
 |--------------|------------------------------|
 | Arr[i-1/2]   | Returns the parent node      |
 | Arr[(2*i)+1] | Returns the left child node  |
 | Arr[(2*i)+2] | Returns the right child node |

 The key to constructing the balaced heap from the array is identifying the location of a node's children relative to the node itself.
-If you arrange the nodes of a binary tree in an array by level, the root node (at index 0) has children at index 1 adnd 2.
+If you arrange the nodes of a binary tree in an array by level, the root node (at index 0) has children at index 1 and 2.
 The node at index 1 has children at 3, and 4, etc.

 As we have to do a sort the complexity is atleast O(n log n).